openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

 #.
 Perform an evaluation of the response using the problem's rubric.

 #.
 Select **Submit assessment** to submit the assessment.
-The rubic will prompt
+You will receive an
-   you that the grade will apply to all members of the team and ask if you want to continue.
-Confirm to apply the grade and and close the grading dialog.
+   alert to notify you that the grade selected will apply to all members of the team.
+Click **Ok** to apply the grade and and close the grading dialog.

 #.
 Alternatively, select **Submit assessment and continue grading**.
 Confirming
    the "grade will be applied to all members" prompt will submit the assessment